New Narrative: Publications

 Presses that publish New Narrative writing include Hard Press, Serpent's Tail, Black Star Series, and Semiotext(e).
 New Narrative work is also included on Robert Glück's online magazine, Narrativity, and in the published companion Biting the Error: Writers Explore Narrative, edited by Robert Glück, Gail Scott, Mary Burger and Camille Roy.
-In 2017, Nighboat Books published Writers Who Love Too Much: New Narrative Writing 1977-1997, an anthology edited by Bellamy and Killian.
+In 2017, Nightboat Books published Writers Who Love Too Much: New Narrative Writing 1977-1997, an anthology edited by Bellamy and Killian.
 Robert Glück's novel "About Ed'" a portrait of artist Ed Aulerich-Sugai, was published in 2023.